alifirst01/mcp-audit/README.md

 A security posture evaluator for remote [Model Context Protocol](https://modelcontextprotocol.io) servers.
 It connects to an MCP server the way a real client would, runs a set of spec-referenced checks against its authorization, transport, token, and tool-exposure behavior, and reports each result with the evidence behind it.

 It is **read-only and non-destructive**.
 It sends the requests a conforming client sends, plus a small set of deliberately malformed variants used to test whether the server rejects them.
-It never fuzzes, floods, or attempts exploitation.

 ---